hannesN/gef-mindmap-tutorial/com.itemis.gef.tutorial.mindmap.doc/markdown/02_the_model.md

 GEF is implementing the MVC pattern, so what we need first is our Model.

 Our simple mind map only consists of two elements: a `MindMapNode` and a `MindMapConnection`.
 Both are collected in a `SimpleMindmap`.
-To collect all elements of the mind map, we create an abstract class `AbstractMindMapItem` which will be the super class of nodes and connections.
+To collect all elements of the mind map, we create an abstract class `AbstractMindMapItem` which will be the base class of all elements.

 ## Create the project

 To create the model, we first we need a project.

-Create a new Plugin-project called `com.itemis.gef.tutorial.mindmap.model`.
-Set the *content* as in the screenshot below.
+Use the context menu of the project explorer and choose *New -> Other*.
+Select *Plug-in Development -> Plug-in Project* and click *Next*.
+Enter the name `com.itemis.gef.tutorial.mindmap.model` in the next page and press *Next*.
+Fill out the next page according to the screenshot.

 ![Model Project infos](images/modelproject_infos.png "The content of the model project in the New Project... wizard")

-After the creation of the project, open the file `MANIFEST.MF` in the folder, go to the tab *Dependencies* and add the following package into the *imported Packages* list:
+After the creation of the project, open the file `MANIFEST.MF` in the folder `META-INF`, go to the tab *Dependencies* and add the following packages into the *imported Packages* list:
  * com.google.common.collect
  * org.eclipse.gef.geometry.planar

 Without this setting, eclipse can't find the classes in this packages we want to use in our model.
+The first package provides some helper classes from the Google Guava project.
+The latter specifies a `Rectangle`class, which we use to store the position and size of a `MindMapNode`.

+The classes of the model will be in the package: `com.itemis.gef.tutorial.mindmap.model`.

 ## Create the abstract class

 Every element in our mind map is a subclass of `AbstractMindMapItem`.
+It has a `PropertyChangeSupport` and two methods to add and remove listeners to the support.

+Create the class by  using the context menu of the project, select *New->Class* and enter the name.
+Make sure that the package name is set to `com.itemis.gef.tutorial.mindmap.model`.

+Press finish and the java editor will open with a skeleton of our class.
+Here is the code of the complete implementation:
 <script src="http://gist-it.appspot.com/http://github.com/hannesN/gef-mindmap-tutorial/blob/step2_model/com.itemis.gef.tutorial.mindmap.model/src/com/itemis/gef/tutorial/mindmap/model/AbstractMindMapItem.java"></script>

-The `PropertyChangeSupport` is used to listen to model changes.

 ## Create the SimpleMindMap

-The `SimpleMindMap` is the parent of our
+The `SimpleMindMap` is the parent of our nodes and connections.

-Let's create the class *SimpleMindMap* in the package `com.itemis.gef.turorial.model`.
-Here is the code:
+Let's create the class *SimpleMindMap* in the package `com.itemis.gef.turorial.model` and implement it.

 <script src="http://gist-it.appspot.com/http://github.com/hannesN/gef-mindmap-tutorial/blob/step2_model/com.itemis.gef.tutorial.mindmap.model/src/com/itemis/gef/tutorial/mindmap/model/SimpleMindMap.java"></script>

 The code is self explanatory.
-The simple mind map just consist of a list of MindMapItems.
+The simple mind map just consist of a list of `AbstractMindMapItem`.
 Although we could add a `SimpleMindMap`as child, we will not support that right now.

-You might wonder, why the node and the connections are'nt in separate lists.
-We will come to that in a later tutorial.

 ## Create the MindMapNode

-First we need to create an empty class: `MindMapConnection` so we can use it in our references.
-After thatcreate the class `MindMapNode`.

-Here is the code:
+Although the connections are stored in the `SimpleMindMap` instance, we want to be able to get the incoming and outgoing connections of a `MindMapNode`.
+For each we create a property typed `java.util.List<MindMapConnection>`.
+To be able to use the type, we need to create the connection class with the new class dialog. make sure it is in the right package.
+Leave the editor open, we will implement the class in the next section.

+Now create another class: `SimpleMindMapNode` and add the following code:
 <script src="http://gist-it.appspot.com/http://github.com/hannesN/gef-mindmap-tutorial/blob/step2_model/com.itemis.gef.tutorial.mindmap.model/src/com/itemis/gef/tutorial/mindmap/model/MindMapNode.java"></script>

-This class is also quite easy to understand.
 A `MindMapNode` has a title and description property.
-These are the two semantic properties for our mindmap.
+These are the two semantic properties for our mind map.
 The other two properties are storing visual information.
-The first is the color (which is teh background color of our node) and the second is the bounding box, which defines the size and the position of the node in the mind map.
+The first is the color (which is the background color of our node) and the second is the bounding box, which defines the size and the position of the node in the mind map.

-In addition we store references of connections, which either are incoming or outgoing connections.
-These references are used to find the connection to delete, when we are removing a node.

-We also inform any listener on changes of the model, via the `PropertyChangeSupport`.
+We also inform any listener on changes of the model, via the `PropertyChangeSupport` of the base class.

 ## Create the MindMapConnection

-The last model class we create is the `MindMapConnection`.
+We already created the class `MindMapConnection` now its time to fill it with methods and properties

 <script src="http://gist-it.appspot.com/http://github.com/hannesN/gef-mindmap-tutorial/blob/step2_model/com.itemis.gef.tutorial.mindmap.model/src/com/itemis/gef/tutorial/mindmap/model/MindMapConnection.java"></script>

-The Connection just has it's source and it's target node and two helper methods to connect to nodes.
+The Connection just has it's source and it's target node and two helper methods to `connect`  and `disconnect`  two nodes.

 ## Creating a factory

-To test our application, we want to use some test model.
+To test our application, we want to use a test model.
 This model will be created by the `SimpleMindMapExampleFactory`.

 Here is the code:

 <script src="http://gist-it.appspot.com/http://github.com/hannesN/gef-mindmap-tutorial/blob/step2_model/com.itemis.gef.tutorial.mindmap.model/src/com/itemis/gef/tutorial/mindmap/model/SimpleMindMapExampleFactory.java"></script>

 The first method create a mind map with just one node.
-The other create a moe complex map.
+The other create a more complex map.

 ## Exporting our model

 Finally we need to edit the `MANIFEST.MF` file again.
-Go to the tab *Runtime* and press *Add* next to left list.
-Choose the package `com.itemis.gef.tutorial.mindmap.model` and save the file.
+Go to the tab *Runtime*.
+In the *Runtime* tab we specify, what packages of our plug-in are visible by other plug-ins, depending on the model.
+We need to export out model, there for  and press *Add* next to left list and choose the package `com.itemis.gef.tutorial.mindmap.model` in the appearing dialog.
+Now save the file.
-Now other projects can use our model.

-the final `MANIFEST.MF` should look like this:
+The final `MANIFEST.MF` should look like this:

 <script src="http://gist-it.appspot.com/http://github.com/hannesN/gef-mindmap-tutorial/blob/step2_model/com.itemis.gef.tutorial.mindmap.model/META-INF/MANIFEST.MF"></script>